klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/governance.md

 # caver.rpc.governance <a id="caver-rpc-governance"></a>

-`caver.rpc.governance` provides JSON-RPC call with `governance` name space.
+`caver.rpc.governance` provides JSON-RPC call with the `governance` name space.

 ## caver.rpc.governance.vote <a id="caver-rpc-governance-vote"></a>